-Parking is available in front of the court building (north side) and in the rear (south side).
+Parking is available in front of the court building (north side).
 There are 12 handicapped spaces in the lot – six are located in the north parking lot and six are located in the south parking lot.
 Individuals with vehicles displaying a handicapped placard or license plate may park in any space.

 The following departments are in the Southwest Justice Center: